shuber/proxy/README.markdown

 Proxy
 =====

-A rails plugin that detects forwarded hosts/uris and sets the session domain, default host, and relative url root.
+A rails plugin that detects requests with forwarded hosts/uris and sets the session domain, default host, and relative url root.
 Anything that uses the url_for method will generate urls using the forwarded headers.

 Installation